Section 1: Access to Library Services

 Length of loan is two weeks (not including delivery and pick-up time).
 There is no charge for delivery and pickup.

 Visits will not be made or Library materials personally delivered to any patron who for any reason, as determined by the Library staff, poses a substantial risk to the health and well-being of Library staff and other patrons.
 Every reasonable attempt will be made by the Library to accommodate the library needs of such patron in a way to avoid personal contact.
-If a patron is required to be isolated due to contagious illness, personal delivery of Library materials will resume upon receipt of a physician’s written assurance that isolation is no longer necessary.
+If a patron is required to be quarantined due to contagious illness, personal delivery of Library materials will resume upon receipt of a physician’s written assurance that quarantine is no longer necessary.

 Approved: September 10, 2012